South Morang: Today

 The Lakes South Morang P-9 School opened in 2007.

 Transport

 South Morang is served by South Morang, Middle Gorge, and Hawkstowe railway stations, all of which are located on the Mernda railway line.
 The suburb is also served by numerous bus routes.

 Sport

+South Morang Cricket Club competes in the Diamond Valley Cricket Association (formerly Eltham District Cricket Association) since 1937.
+2022/23 saw the club win 4 premierships making it the most successful season in the clubs history.
+The club is also working hard to trace its roots back to the original club that dates back to 1883/84 Thanks to the hard work of club historian Jack Hoar.

 South Morang Football Club, an Australian rules football team, competes in the Northern Football League and are based at Mill Park Lakes.
 Brownlow medallist Kevin Murray played football for South Morang after his retirement from the AFL.

 It is also home to the Northern District Softball Association, with multiple clubs playing at its site in Mill Park.